uge-ortiz/js-exercises/README.md

-This is a very simple exercise made in JS during my attendance to the course I did the past year.
-It is serving me to learn more about git.
+This is a repo to upload some very simple exercises I made in JS during my attendance to the Javascript course I did the past year.
+They are serving me to learn more about git.